-We have now have a learning objective based on needs, goals, and learner characteristics defined in the analysis phase.
+We now have a learning objective based on needs, goals, and learner characteristics defined in the analysis phase.
 But is it a valid objective?

 Before adopting any learning objective for a learning asset, the instructional designer needs to make sure that the objective meets standard criteria, reflective of the best practices for learning objective development that we have covered in this lesson.
 These criteria are summed up in the following table: